KarakoA/homework-draft/README.md

 Update `determineBestHandValue`so it also covers that case.

 *Hint: A way to solve this is using the flatten function does.
 We will learn this in future lectures.*

+## Goals
+:star: For solving Task 1
+:star: For solving Task 2 A)
+:star: For solving Task 2 B)
+:star: For solving Task 2 C)
+:star: For solving Task 2 D)
+:star: For solving Task 2 E)
+:star: For reasonable currying in Task 2 C)
+:star: For correct partial application in Task 2 D)
+:star: For not using `var` anywhere
+:star: For having tests

+## Bonus Stars
+bonus :star: for solving the optional task